Film Producer

 Field Producer:

-A Field Producer manages all production outside the studio at designated film locations.
+Field Producer manages all Film Production outside the studio at designated locations.

 1 Reviews